CAN WORDS BE LOGICAL?

 In this sense, Nazis and Austria’s Christian fascists were right to see the Vienna Circle as an enemy.
 In Edmonds’s words, the Circle was “contemptuous of superstitious thinking,” including myths about race and religion.
 The group included Christians and Jews, but its members’ real creed was what they called “the scientific conception of the world.”

 That was the title of a 1929 manifesto in which the Circle announced its intellectual program.
 Written as a tribute to Schlick, who was returning to Vienna after a stint at Stanford University, the essay explained that the members of the Circle, though they didn’t agree on everything, were committed to two basic principles.
 First, “there is knowledge only from experience, which rests on what is immediately given.
 This sets the limits for the content of legitimate science.”
-Second, “the scientific world-conception is marked by application of a certain method, namely .”
+Second, “the scientific world-conception is marked by application of a certain method, namely logical analysis.”

 Together, these ideas gave the new school of thought its name, logical empiricism.
 For logical empiricists, philosophy doesn’t deal with ideas or things; it deals with statements, sentences, propositions.
 By putting together a series of true statements, it’s possible to create what Wittgenstein, in the “Tractatus,” called a “model of reality,” a representation of the world in language.
 The content of statements about the world is determined by experience, including the refined and controlled type of experience that comes from scientific experiment.